jeanctech/git-notes/Deleting-Branches.md

-# Deleting Branches in Git
+# Deleting Branches - Git

 To Delete Branches in Git, you can use the `git branch` or `git push` command, depending on whether you want to delete the local branch or the remote branch.
 Here I show you how to do it: